Jarrod-F/Jarrod-F.github.io/_posts/2025-02-04-tplink-router.md

 ---

-> *Project Origin: This project was undertaken as part of the "Special LAN Projects" elective during my academic program.
-It was a self-directed endeavor involving the complete lifecycle from network design and hardware selection, component upgrades, configuration, troubleshooting, and comprehensive documentation.*
+> **Context:** This guide details the configuration of the core router for the home lab network.
+It follows the logical and physical design outlined in the [Home Lab Network Planning & Design Guide](/posts/homelab-planning) and is a prerequisite for setting up the managed switch and server components.
 {: .prompt-info }

 ## Introduction